Check out student projects here: Fashion Studies, Construction Technology & Foods Studies

 Financial Management 10, 20, 30

-Financial Management 20 is a course that has students apply specialized accounting procedures associated with a retail business.
-The course includes modules on (1) Retail Accounting System 1, (2) Retail Accounting System 2, and (3) Personal Taxation
+Intermediate Level is a course that has students apply specialized accounting procedures associated with a retail business.
+The course includes modules on (1) Accounting Cycle 1, (2) Accounting Cycle 2, (3) Retail Accounting 1, (4) Retail Accounting 2, and (5) Payroll Accounting.

-Financial Management 30 offers students an opportunity to examine more advanced applications in accounting.
-Some of those opportunities include modules in: Payroll Accounting, Accounting Software, Marketing, Financial Analysis, Financial Statements, and Personal Financial Planning.
+Advanced Level offers students an opportunity to examine more advanced applications in accounting.
+Some of those opportunities include modules in: Advanced Accounting, Management Accounting, Capital Accounting, Financial Statements, and Personal Investment Planning 2.

 Media, Design & Communication Arts (MDC)